 You can already see from this description the worst mix you can have is between an anxious who craves intimacy and an avoidant who pushes back on intimacy.

-That’s what I describe in this article of a match made in hell.
+That’s what I describe in this article as a match made in hell.

 Arguments have a strong, strong tendency to start as they start.

-That means that couple starting arguments harshly or with a heavy critical tone are likely to spin their wheels in the ugly swamps of pointless fighting.
+That means that couples starting arguments harshly or with a heavy critical tone are likely to spin their wheels in the ugly swamps of pointless fighting.

-Becoming more skilled at having arguments will mean that you will solve more problems, reach more resolutions and have less and more pleasant arguments.
+Becoming more skilled at having arguments will mean that you will solve more problems, reach more resolutions, and have fewer and more pleasant arguments.